Configure the TCAdmin website to run with Nginx

 Then execute these commands:

 Configure the control panel website

 Create the file /etc/nginx/conf.d/default.conf with the following content.
 If it already exists rename the existing file to default.conf.old.
 If you plan on using a certificate from Let's Encrypt you must update the value of server_name.
-If you are using the control panel with the new MVC templates use the default.conf from this page: MVC_Templates#Linux_Nginx_configuration_.28optional.29
+TCAdmin version 2.0.128 and greater is now using MVC templates by default.
+You must use the default.conf from this page: MVC_Templates#Linux_Nginx_configuration_.28optional.29

 After creating the file restart the nginx server:

 service nginx restart

 Create a self signed certificate